Burnout Therapy for Professionals | Ontario

 – the ability to care without staying mentally responsible all night

-Burnout recovery here is not pushing through or walking away immediately.
-It is understanding what is yours to carry and what is not, then rebuilding a workable relationship with your role.
+Burnout recovery here is understanding what is yours to carry and what is not, then rebuilding a workable relationship with your role.
+Some people experience this less as stress and more as a responsibility they cannot set down.

 Burnout often develops in people who stay steady under pressure, solve problems quickly, and take responsibility seriously.
 The cost accumulates quietly: mental carryover after hours, reduced patience, and difficulty switching off even when nothing urgent is happening.